 Throughout the day I received 27 upvotes and a handful of positive comments from users.
 Nothing to be excited about.

-I went to bed that night feeling disappointed but still proud of what I had built.
+That night I went to bed feeling disappointed but still proud of what I had built.
 At least I could use it for my own travels.

 Then at 4:00am on the 14th I was woken up by a Twitter push notification on my phone.